gauntface/web-push-book/src/_content/chapter-01/02-how-push-works.md

 ### Who and What is the Push Service?

-A push service has the job of receiving requests to send push messages and delivering them.
+A push service has the job of receiving requests and delivering push messages if the request is valid.

 Each browser can use any push service they want, it's something developers have no control over.
-The key thing to know is that every push service expects the **same** API call.
+This isn't a problem because every push service expects the **same** API call.
 Meaning you don't have to care who the push service is, you just need to make sure that your API call is valid.

-Every browser uses a push service, let's say it's completely random, how do you know what service to use?
+To get the appropriate URL to trigger a push message (i.e. the URL for the push service) you just need to look at the `endpoint` value in a `PushSubscription`.

-It's given to you via the `PushSubscription` via the **endpoint** value.
-A push subscription object has these values:
+Below is an example of the values you'll get from a **PushSubscription**:

 <% include('./code-samples/example-subscription.json') %>

 The **endpoint** in this case is *https://random-push-service.com/some-kind-of-unique-id-1234/v2/*.
-The push service is 'random-push-service.com' and each endpoint is unique to a user.
+The push service would be 'random-push-service.com' and each endpoint is unique to a user, indicated with 'some-kind-of-uniqie-ud-1234'.
+As you start working with push you'll notice this pattern.

-We'll cover The **keys** parameter later on.
+We'll cover what the **keys** value is for later on.

 ### What does the API look like?